simon-hirsch/ondil/design/additive_models.md

 The `AutoRegressive` Term in this respect is based on lagged values of $\theta$, not on lagged values of $X$ or $y$.

 Lagged values of $y$ could be added as an additional term.
 Lagged values of $X$ could be post-processed (to be discussed).

+# Implementation

+- For the terms, we can create a new module `ondil.terms` where we define the base class `terms`.
+Each term type can then be implemented as a subclass of this base class.
+- The additive model class is `OnlineStructuredAdditiveDistributionRegressor`.
+Currently, this class needs to be extended to implement the fitting procedure outlined above.

+## Terms

+- For the implementation of the update, it is important that we can create copies of the terms without altering the existing ones in place during the update procedure.
+This should be done carefully to avoid excessive memory usage.
+- It seems sensible to seperate the terms into a logic and a data component.
+The logic component implements the methods outlined above, while the data component stores the parameters and hyperparameters of the term.
+This way, we can create copies of the data component when needed without duplicating the logic component.

+### Data Component

+- Needs to hold parameters and hyperparameters of the term.
+- Should be easily copyable _WITH OLD OR NEW PARAMETERS_ on demand.
+A possible option would be to have a data class with `replace` method based on the `dataclasses` module in Python.
+Running the `replace` method would create a copy of the data class with updated parameters.
+The logic component would then always refer to the data class for its parameters.

+### Logic Component